canonical/kafka-operator/README.md

 juju add-secret mysecret admin=My$trongP4ss
 ```

-You will receive a secret-id in response which looks like:
+You will receive a secret ID in response, for example:

 ```text
 secret:cvh7kruupa1s46bqvuig